 Also available in Certified Organic.

 Cereal rye or winter rye is one of the most cold tolerant of the commonly used cover crops and has been extensively used in a wide range of cropping systems.
+It can be planted later in the fall than other small grains.
 Recommended seeding rate: 168 lbs/A.